Redundancy only applies to those with the legal status of employee.

 - agreeing on fair selection criteria

-- an appeals process for if an employee thinks the redundancy process or their selection was unfair
+- an appeals process for employees who think the redundancy process or their selection has been unfair

 Support and train managers

-An organisation with managers will need them to help handle the redundancy situation and keep staff informed.
+An organisation with managers will need them to help handle the redundancy situation and keep employees informed.

 You should make sure your managers: